 The Nurturing Talent Mentor Scheme connects professionals within industry to undergraduate students with the aim of enhancing their employability, developing key skills and building their professional network.
 We have a number of partners on board including M&S, EY, PwC, Santander and Unilever.

 In your role as a mentor you can help build a student’s confidence, support their career path, share your experiences and listen.
 By sharing your knowledge, experience and expertise, you can help your mentee achieve their personal goals.
-You can mentor face-to-face, by email, phone or Skype and you only need to commit to an hour a month with your mentee, more if you can, for at least a year.
+You can mentor face-to-face, by email, phone or video call and you only need to commit to a minimum of an hour a month with your mentee, for at least a year.

 We give our undergraduate students the opportunity to apply for a 9-12 month, full-time, paid work placement between their second and final year of study.
 We work closely with employers who wish to offer our students work placements and we and the University Careers Centre also provide outstanding support to students through the placement acquisition process.
 But ultimately each student must identify and compete for their own placement.